rpriyanshu9/grafana-helm-charts/charts/grafana/README.md

 ### Example of extraVolumeMounts

-Volume can be type persistentVolumeClaim or hostPath but not both at same time.
+Volume can be type `persistentVolumeClaim` or `hostPath` but not both at same time.
-If neither existingClaim or hostPath argument is given then type is emptyDir.
+If neither `existingClaim` or `hostPath` argument is given then type is `emptyDir`.

 ```yaml
 - extraVolumeMounts: